thebeebop/React-Weather-App/README.md

 - Seperation of concerns.
 I stored pieces of data in their own state, each state had their own corresponding useEffect hook which was re-called whenever a new data object was served up by the API.
 - How to make an API call, and display that data as seperate UI elements.
+- How to work with a JSON object and extract the relevant data needed.
 - How to differentiate and utilise both stateful and stateless componenets.
 - How to manage props and pass props down through components.